-Three-quarters fill a calibration bottle with the solution and drop the Probe in all the way.
+Gently pour 300mL of the solution into a clean calibration tube and drop the Probe in all the way.
 Again, agitate and swirl the Probe and bottle several times in order to remove any air bubbles that may be clinging to the Turbidity electrode.